syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-MailMerge.md

 For example: The merge field name should be like “Image:Photo” (<<Image:MergeFieldName>>)

-## Simple mail merge
+## Simple Mail merge

-The `MailMerge` class provides various overloads for `Execute` method to perform mail merge from various data sources.
+The `MailMerge` class provides various overloads for `Execute` method to perform Mail merge from various data sources.
 The Mail merge operation replaces the matching merge fields with the respective data.

 The following code example shows how to create a Word template document with merge fields.